LBS Architecture

 • Vehicle and asset tracking

-• Support for emergency services and lawful intercept.
+• Support for emergency services and Law Enforcement Agencies.

 Such applications may be supported within a mobile operator’s network, or externally via third parties.
 In both cases, the application which depends on information obtained and processed by network resources is referred to as an LCS Client.